TOLDOTECHNIK/buildroot-webkit/README.md

 - simple **wpe-launcher** for launching browser with custom url
 - nano text editor
 - auto-expand the persistent rootfs on the first boot
+- mDNS, so you can access your RPi by calling rpi0.local or rpi3.local
 - **NO** keyboard or mouse input yet

 By the way: Raspberry Pi 3 boots in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!!
 Raspberry Pi Zero W takes 25 seconds.